auth0/open-source-template/README.md

 Have you talked with developers who may be interested to learn about why they haven’t tried it or don’t use it?
 - Platform/language version supported
 - Links to the project in other repos (npm, packagist, etc)
-- Repo status linked to a main location for definition and expectations [TODO]
-	- supported: actively developed by Auth0
-	- community: developed by the community with Auth0 guidance
-	- deprecated: not supported or actively maintained
-	- archived: not supported, closed for new contributions

 Search-replace the org/repo in the badge images and links below.